will093/will093.github.io/_posts/2020-03-20-an-introduction-to-lambda-calculus-explained-through-javascript.md

 3. **Many concepts from lambda calculus are applicable to general purpose languages such as JavaScript.**

-    Concepts such as pure functions, unary functions and currying are often used in functional JavaScript.
+    Concepts such as pure functions, unary functions and currying are used in many general purpose programming languages, and are often used in functional JavaScript.

 4. **It is interesting**